 If people experience the slightest hint that product delays are coming (especially approaching holiday), they’ll bail on Amazon for alternate retailers.
 This doesn’t necessarily mean they’ll cut ties with Prime, but it also doesn’t mean they won’t give Walmart+ a whirl either.
 As noted, the shipping-related savings often covers the cost alone.
 This means that the same Americans signing up for Prime every year may realize having another option with the same benefits might be worth it.

-Time will tell, but if Walmart+ can launch mid-September as expected, it should at least make for an (even more) interesting holiday shopping season.
+At the very least, this will make for an (even more) interesting holiday shopping season.